Mysnomer0/FnSandbox/stacks-fn-javascript/README.md

 # Fn DLRS Javascript Example

-This example demonstrates a DLRS image running a simple Python Hello World example.
+This example demonstrates a DLRS image running a simple Javascript example which given an input image returns it's width and height.
 To use the example, simply run the build.sh script.
 This script:

-Build the function Docker image.
+Builds and packages the function.
 Deploys the function to Fn.
 Invokes the function with a default input image.